tarasvladyka/adidas-task/README.md

 **route-service**: `localhost:9610/swagger-ui.html`

 ###  Eureka dashboard
-Eureka dashboard can be accessed using link:  `localhost:8761`
+Eureka dashboard can be accessed by this url:  `localhost:8761`